TeamAOF/All-of-Fabric-3/.github/ISSUE_TEMPLATE/bug_report.md

 **Is this a modpack or mod issue?**
 (if something is screwy using a certain mod, then send the bug to the mod dev first.)

+**PLEASE MENTION IF YOU ADDED ANY MODS..
+ESPECIALLY SODIUM, IF YOU DON'T, IT MAKES US VERY GRUMPY**

 **Modpack Version**
 (any bugs using a non-up-to-date version will be asked to replicate with the most up-to-date release)